Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 ## Log Tree

 Log trees are used for storing information in the chronological order that it was added and are constructed as *left-balanced* binary trees.
+The log tree that we utilize here will have incrementing counters as its indices and pairs of key-updates and prefix-tree hashes as its values.
+The log tree's leaves are ordered by their respective index (counter value) ascending from left to right.

 A binary tree is *balanced* if its size is a power of two and for any parent node in the tree, its left and right subtrees have the same size.
 A binary tree